Buckle Up South Carolina

 5. Protecting the head and spinal cord.

 over the shoulder and across the chest, not under the arm and over the abdomen.
 Make certain that the shoulder belt is not worn so loosely that it slides off your shoulder.
 Pregnant women should

-Q: My car is equipped with air bags.
+Q. My car is equipped with air bags.
 I would rather just depend on the air bag.
 Is that OK?

 of them.
-They help protect adults in a frontal crash, but they donít provide protection in side or rear impact crashes or in rollovers.
+They help protect adults in a frontal crash, but they don’t provide protection in side or rear impact crashes or in rollovers.

 submersion.
 Most crash fatalities result from the force of impact or from being thrown from the vehicle, not from being trapped.
 Ejected occupants are four times as likely to be

 Q. I always wear my seat belts on long trips and the dangerous interstate because I have heard that most automobile wrecks occur on the interstate, but I rarely wear my seat belt

-In fact, the majority of collisions occur on secondary or rural routes Ė not interstates.
+In fact, the majority of collisions occur on secondary or rural routes – not interstates.
 Seat belts should be worn at all times, even on short trips close to home.